SavanFlou/versatile_thermostat/documentation/en/self-regulation.md

    1. Light - for small self-regulation needs.
 In this mode, the maximum offset will be 1.5°C.
    2. Medium - for medium self-regulation needs.
 A maximum offset of 2°C is possible in this mode.
    3. Strong - for high self-regulation needs.
 The maximum offset is 3°C in this mode, and the self-regulation will react strongly to temperature changes.
 2. A self-regulation threshold: the value below which no new regulation will be applied.
-For example, if at time t the offset is 2°C, and at the next calculation, the offset is 2.4°C, the regulation will not be applied.
+For example, if at time t the offset is 2 °C, and at the next calculation, the offset is 2.4 °C, the regulation will not be applied.
 It will only be applied when the difference between the two offsets is at least equal to this threshold.
 3. Minimum period between two self-regulations: this number, expressed in minutes, indicates the duration between two regulation changes.

 These three parameters allow you to adjust the regulation and avoid applying too many regulation changes.
 Some devices, like TRVs or boilers, don't like frequent setpoint changes.